-General Information, Eaton Range-Shift
+General Information, Eaton Fuller Range-Shift

-To operate a range-shift transmission, move the shift lever through all of the low gear positions, then activate the range switch.
-This provides an additional set of ratios in the high range.
-Using the same shift lever positions as used in low range, move the shift lever through each position as before.
-On some models, the initial low gear is used only in low range.
+To operate a range-shift transmission, move the shift lever through all the low gear positions and then activate a range switch to provide an additional set of ratios in the high range.
+Using the same shift lever positions as in low range, move the shift lever through each position as before.
+On some models, the initial low gear is often used only in low range.